hglanz/DSFellow_COVID_SocialMedia/README.md

 It appears that the scraping tool is not functioning at full capacity, it's only scraping part way through on some days

 ### Februrary 25th, 2021
 The issue from Feb 22nd was resolved.
 Twitter seems to be temp-banning my searches with some daily limit.
-But each day that limit is erased and I can go back to querying
+But each day that limit is erased and I can go back to querying.
 Placing a time.sleep(10) after every 1000 queries seems to allow me to scrape more each day

 ### February 28th, 2021
 I'm slowly filling out the month of March.
-The bulk of tweets with word 'covid' seem to be around the 2nd week of March, when the "two-week shutdown until we can go back to normal" began, lol
+The bulk of tweets with word 'covid' seem to be around the 2nd week of March, when the "two-week shutdown until we can go back to normal" began, lol.

 ### March 2nd, 2021
 I've got 2/3rds of March data.
 I suspect collecting April, May, etc. will be *much* faster.